hafizas101/SmartEnvironment/README.md

 ~~~
 rosrun smartenv smartenv
 ~~~
-6. Then run the robot node using the command:
+7. Then run the robot node using the command:
 ~~~
 rosrun lego_smart_env lego_node.py
 ~~~
+Robot should start moving forward.

 ## Experiment Results
 In our experiment, we are able to detect and classify objects by leveraging the services provided by the smart space infrastructure using a low-end mobile robot with no computer vision abilities.
 As the mobile robot ROS node is initialized, robot starts moving forward as shown in below figure